-The stakes are high for our local elections, and at the ballot box we have the chance to fundamentally change our government to make it better reflect and serve our communities.
+COVID-19 has shown that who we trust to lead us, matters.
+In difficult times, our leaders can be our champions or they can be the reason that our communities are left without a seat at the table.
+The stakes are high for our local elections.
+At the ballot box we have the chance to fundamentally change our government to make it better reflect and serve our communities.

 In May, we will have the opportunity to elect leaders who come from our communities and share our lived experiences.
 They will represent our values and vision as our Portland City Council Commissioners, Multnomah and Washington County Commissioners, the Multnomah County District Attorney, Metro Councilors, state representatives and Secretary of State.
 They will determine budgets and funding for programs that we use every day like transportation, parks, and mental health services and enact policies to advance racial justice, create more affordable housing, combat climate change, and fight hate in our communities.
 These positions matter, and your vote matters.

 On December 20th, we publicly announced our candidate endorsement process for the May 2020 Primary Election.
 Since then APANO has worked to inform our community of the importance of these elections to build political power for Asians and Pacific Islanders— and by asking all voters to be allies and elect candidates who care about community, who care about human dignity, and share our APANO values.

 Building on our successes in May 2019—when APANO endorsed and helped elect seven school board members, including four women of color—APANO is excited to support candidates who are community leaders and have demonstrated a strong commitment to creating a world in which we can all thrive and improving the lives of our API communities in Oregon.
 With that, we are thrilled to officially announce our slate of candidates who have earned APANO’s endorsement for Oregon’s May 19, 2020 Primary Elections.

 - Nafisa Fai for Washington County Commissioner Position 1 (Central Beaverton)